microsoft/Kusto-Query-Language/doc/functions/user-defined-functions.md

 ## View functions

 A user-defined function that takes no arguments and returns a tabular expression can be marked as a **view**.
-Marking a user-defined function as a view means that the function behaves like a table whenever wildcard table name resolution is done.
+Marking a user-defined function as a view means that the function behaves like a table whenever a wildcard table name resolution is performed.
 The following example shows two user-defined functions, `T_view` and `T_notview`, and shows how only the first one is resolved by the wildcard reference in the `union`:

 ```kusto